 Terre Haute, IN 47802

-Next Step is a faith-based Certified Recovery Residential Program that provides a sober living environment through its 2 homes for women and 2 homes for men along with substance abuse groups, AA meetings, peer counseling, case management, life skills training and mental health services.
+Next Step is a faith-based Recovery Program that provides a sober living environment through its 2 homes for women and 2 homes for men along with substance abuse groups, AA meetings, peer counseling, case management, life skills training and mental health services.
 Our goal is to help those who are serious about managing their substance use disorder regain an independent, substance-free lifestyle.
 Our focus is on assisting you in obtaining the tools that will help you create a recovery lifestyle, not just sobriety.
 During your participation in the program, you will be required to strive to become self-sufficient and to actively cooperate with the Next Step program in all ways, including: